Judgment delivery expectations

 (b) The Court will endeavour to deliver judgment in an application for leave to appeal or any other proceeding before the Court that is not an appeal within two months from the date of the hearing (in respect of an application for which the Court has conducted a hearing) or from the date of receipt of the last submission (in respect of an application that the Court has dealt with on the papers).
-This period does not include the month of January.
+The one month period does not include Court vacations.
 The Court expects that about 90% of such judgments will be delivered within this indicative delivery time.

 2. Inquiry about the status of reserved judgments

-If a litigant or lawyer wishes to obtain information about the status of a reserved judgment in the Supreme Court in relation to a proceeding in which he or she has an interest, then an inquiry should be made to the Registrar by letter or email the Supreme Court.
+If a litigant or lawyer wishes to obtain information about the status of a reserved judgment in the Supreme Court in relation to a proceeding in which he or she has an interest, then an inquiry should be made to the Registrar by letter or email to SupremeCourt.SupremeCourt@justice.govt.nz.
 The inquirer should include the following details in the letter or email of inquiry: